International Device Company Ethical Codes Affect U.S. Meeting Attendance

 In January of 2018 the medical device and imaging company trade associations of China, Asia, and Europe, inaugurated codes stating that, beginning this year, member companies would no longer sponsor direct travel expenses and registration for healthcare providers traveling to congresses.
 Instead, companies can provide sponsorship funding to third parties—including associations—that can, in turn, sponsor healthcare provider travel.
 The purpose is to ensure that the participation of international physicians at U.S. medical meetings is no longer influenced by medical device companies.

-Now that we are six months into 2018, we must ask what the impact of these new codes on medical meetings is and what can be done to improve an organization’s chance of rebuilding its international attendee
+Now that we are six months into 2018, we must ask what the impact of these new codes on medical meetings is and what can be done to improve an organization’s chance of rebuilding its international attendee base.

 Taking a Hit